raphael-susewind/india-religion-politics/ROADMAP.md

 This roadmap is a reminder to myself what I aim to achieve for future releases (no firm timeline, though).
 I put it online just in case anyone stumbles across it and is willing / able to contribute (I particularly think of form20 results, which tend to be a major hassle to scrape and cleanup)

-## UP special interim release:

-Sometime this spring, I hope to put UP data up-to-date as people might find it useful.
-This means:

-* Add UP namematching data for 2017 (currently running on ARC servers)
-* Add UP form20 results for vidhan sabha 2017

 ## Second proper release:

 As a next step, I intend to expand to all-India level for the 2014 general elections.
 This would be desirable: